-Beginning with 3,000,000 online pictures, our final database contains 400,000 segmented human images with cloths and action attributes.
-We organize this image database in a tree structure according to the image segmentation contours for efficient querying.
-This database can be queried by a user-provided skeleton which is automatically converted to a contour.
-To facilitate applications, we store a separate databases for man, woman, boy and girl images.
+We organize the image database in a tree structure according to the image segmentation contours for efficient querying.
+The database can be queried by a user-provided skeleton which is automatically converted to a contour.
+To facilitate applications, we store a separate databases for men, women, boys and girls images.
 Each action attribute corresponds to a list of images associated with it.
-Another three flag bits are used to mark corresponding cloths attributes of the images.
+Additionally, three flag bits are used to mark corresponding clothes attributes of the images.